 The new Orvis Recon Fly Rod is a midrange+ fly rod that handily outperforms entry-level rods.
 It also delivers excellent performance compared to high-end rods that cost nearly twice as much.
 Like other Orvis fly rods, you can pair the Recon with an Orvis fly reel as well as Orvis fly line and end up with a matched fly rod and reel outfit.

 To get us a closer look, Orvis sent Man Makes Fire a 5-weight 9-foot Recon along with an Orvis Hydros II reel.
-This is what we learned:
+After fishing with the Orvis Recon outfit over multiple days for Idaho cutthroat trout, this is what we learned:

 The Orvis Recon + Hydros Reel Combo Review